A mushroom is the fruiting body of a fungus with a shaft and a cap above the ground.

 Sterilization:

-- Collect the dried straw and shred the straw into small pieces and boil the shredded pieces of straw by adding water to it for 10 minutes.
+- If not, collect the dried straw and shred it into small pieces and boil it in the water for 10 minutes.

-- It also softens the lignin and cellulose bonds present in the straw, which facilitates the easy growing of mushrooms and softening of straw to ensure better packing it in polythene bags.
+- It also softens the lignin and cellulose bonds in the straw that facilitate the growth of mushrooms and ensures better packing in polythene bags.

 Drying of the media

-- Then spread and place the straw in a place with good aeration for drying purposes.
+- Then spread the straw in a location with proper aeration to ensure drying overnight.

 Filling the media into a polythene bag:

-- Place the straw in the polythene bags by pressing firmly with hands up to a layer of 2 inches and place a layer of spawn and place a 2-inch layer of straw over the spawn.
+- Place the straw in the polythene bags by pressing firmly with hands up to a layer of 2 inches, place a layer of spawn, and place a 2-inch layer of straw over the spawn.

 - Clean your hands properly before filling the media into the bags to avoid further contamination.